Mayank-Prakash-Sharma18/math-english/content/higher-maths/algebra/linear-equations.md

 For example, 2x + 3y - 32 = 0

 Solving linear equations in two variables is pretty easy too.
-We add of subtract the two equations in such a way that one of the variables gets eliminated.
+We add or subtract the two equations in such a way that one of the variables gets eliminated.
 Let's see some examples.

 {{% alert note %}}
-To solve for n variables, we need atleast n distinct equations.
+To solve for n variables, we need at least n distinct equations.
 So, to solve for 2 variables, we need 2 distinct equations.
 {{% /alert %}}

 ##### Q. Find the values of x and y.